danielbush/oneput/DEFINITIONS.md

   - mdn: "Sequences of white space are preserved.
 Lines are only broken at newline characters in the source and at <br> elements."
 - LINE
   - A non-inline parent node that directly contains text nodes that will be tokenized.
 If this node contains inline or inline-flow elements, these are treated as part of the same LINE and should be recursed into and tokenized.
 Floats and other types of inlines eg inline-block or inline-flex or tables or list items are treated as new LINE's.
+- SIBLING
+  - the next or previous (DOM) siblings for TOKEN's and F_ELEM's; we may have to negotiate hidden editing artifacts like undo or markers etc that are not intended to be part of the document's content.
+- LINE_SIBLING
+  - for TOKEN's in a LINE, LINE_SIBLING's are the next or previous TOKEN in the LINE.
+This may or may not be a (TOKEN) SIBLING as the LINE may contain inline F_ELEM's such as an em-tag.
 - IMPLICIT_LINE
   - Text nodes in the DOM that belong to a LINE F_ELEM that also contains nested LINE F_ELEM's.
 Example: `<div><p>nested, not implicit</p> this text needs an implicit LINE<div>` .
 Ideally, in the above example the "loose" text should be in a p-tag.
 We could prompt the user to do this.
 But at the very least, we can inject an inline span tag that wraps these and acts as an "implicit line of text".
   - In practice we look for text nodes that have a LINE (non-inline element) as a previous sibling.